About Maine Citizens for Clean Elections and the League of Women Voters of Maine

 All internships are for college credit with flexible hours and include a modest stipend consistent with time committed.

 Students are encouraged to seek additional funding from their institution or external sources.
-MCCE staff will help with any necessary paperwork for students applying for grants or other forms of support.
-Additional support for qualifying summer interns may be available through the Democracy Fellowship.
+Staff will help with any necessary paperwork for students applying for grants or other forms of support.

 Please send the following as attachments to Nadya@MaineCleanElections.org:

 - Letter of interest no longer than one page.
-Please tell us why MCCE interests you, give us an example of an experience that formed your interest in social justice causes, and, based on the position description above, reasons why you would be a great fit to join our dynamic team.
-Please include the starting and ending dates you wish to intern with MCCE, including the total number of hours.
+Please tell us why MCCE and the League interest you, give us an example of an experience that formed your interest in social justice causes, and, based on the position description above, reasons why you would be a great fit to join our dynamic team.
+Please include the starting and ending dates you wish to intern with us, including the total number of hours.

 - Resume including your contact information, a list of activities you have been involved with, and any relevant course work.